satyapraven/VPC-with-Egress-only-IGW/README.md

-# AWS VPC Infrastructure with Terraform
+# Terraform Project: Fully Configured AWS VPC Infrastructure with Egress-Only Internet Gateway (IPv4 & IPv6 Support)

-This Terraform project creates a fully configured AWS VPC infrastructure optimized for EKS (Elastic Kubernetes Service) with both IPv4 and IPv6 support.
+This Terraform project provisions a robust AWS Virtual Private Cloud (VPC) infrastructure, featuring both IPv4 and IPv6 support.
+Instead of using the typical NAT Gateway, the solution incorporates an Egress-Only Internet Gateway for secure outbound traffic to the internet from private subnets.
+The infrastructure is optimized for high availability, security, and scalability, adhering to best practices for VPC design.

+This solution is designed to provide a secure, scalable, and flexible VPC setup, supporting modern cloud-native applications with a focus on minimal external exposure and optimized internal traffic management

 ## Architecture Overview